Are Phones more Secure than Computers

-In recent years, there has been a rise in mobile banking trojans, malware specifically designed to steal sensitive information from mobile banking apps.
+In recent years, there has been an increase in the prevalence of mobile banking trojans.
+These malicious programs are specifically designed to steal sensitive information from mobile banking apps.

-These trojans are often distributed through phishing emails or third-party app stores and can steal login credentials, credit card information and other sensitive data.
+These trojans are commonly distributed through phishing emails or email attachments.
+Once installed, they have the capability to steal login credentials, social security number, credit card information, and other sensitive data of the mobile user.

 A dozen of banking apps with 1 billion plus downloads have suffered from this intimidation